Students learn the craft of stone fabrication

 As a way to give back to his high school, as well as promote the stone fabrication profession, Buddy Ontra of Ontra Stone Concepts taught a week-long class on how to work with stone to students of the Berkshire School in Sheffield, MA

-According to the Berkshire School, the goal of the Pro Vita program is for students to have the opportunity to explore the larger world around them and to embrace the school motto: Pro Vita Non Pro Schola Discimus, “Learning — not just for school but for life.”
-Pro Vita offers more than 50 courses, a lunchtime workshop series, several site-based excursions and various guest speakers, which allow students to uncover new talents and discover lifelong pursuits.
-Donald Anselmi is the director of Pro Vita, while Su-Lin DelGuercio was the faculty advisor to Ontra and the “Stone Fabrication 101” course.
+According to the Berkshire School, the goal of the Pro Vita program is for students to have the opportunity to explore the larger world around them and to embrace the School motto: Pro Vita Non Pro Schola Discimus, "Learning -- not just for school but for life.”
+Pro Vita offers more than 50 courses, a lunchtime workshop series, several site-based excursions, and various guest speakers, which allow students to uncover new talents and discover lifelong pursuits.

-Ontra, a 1981 graduate of the school, owns a stone fabrication shop in Bridgeport, CT.
+Ontra, a 1981 graduate of the school, owns his own stone fabrication shop in Bridgeport, CT.
 “We tried for about five years to work out the logistics,” he said.
 “Kurt opening up a new shop nearby helped.
-The goal was to replace the Corian countertop at ‘Shawn’s Place,’ which is the student lounge/snack bar.
+The goal was to replace the countertop at ‘Shawn’s Place,’ which is the student lounge/snack bar.
 Marble and Granite Inc. donated a slab of Steel Gray granite.”

 Each day was a two-hour-long session, explained Ontra.
 “On the first day, we showed the Natural Stone Institute’s video ‘Quarry to Kitchen’,” he said.
 “We handed out protective gear and a tape measure, and talked about safety, and showed a video on safety.”

-In total, six students – four boys (Kevin, Billy, Jacob and Henry) and two girls (Annie and Paloma) – signed up for the class.
+In total, six students – four boys and two girls – signed up for the class.
 They were a mix of sophomores, juniors and seniors.
 “We asked them why they chose this class,” said Ontra.
 “One of them responded that they never had a chance to work with his hands.
 He never held a power tool.
 Another said he wanted to leave a lasting mark at the school.”
 On day one, the students also templated – both manually and digitally, said Ontra.

 During the second day of the program, the students were transported by bus to Rock Solid Marble & Granite’s fabrication shop.
 “The countertop consisted of three pieces,” said Ontra.
 “Two students were assigned to each piece.
 We cut it on a Sierra bridge saw.
 Each had the opportunity to press the buttons and operate the saw with supervision.”